-(5) Invention Identification Procedures.
-The Contractor shall establish and maintain active and effective procedures to ensure that subject inventions are promptly identified and timely disclosed and shall submit a written description of such procedures to the Contracting Officer so that the Contracting Officer may evaluate and determine their effectiveness.

-- (6) Invention Filing Documentation.
-If the Contractor files a domestic or foreign patent application claiming a subject invention, the Contractor shall promptly submit to Patent Counsel, upon request, the following information and documents: - (i) the filing date, serial number, title, and a copy of the patent application (including an English-language version if filed in a language other than English); - (ii) an executed and approved instrument fully confirmatory of all Government rights in the subject invention; and - (iii) the patent number, issue date, and a copy of any issued patent claiming the subject invention. - (7) Duplication and disclosure of documents.
-The Government may duplicate and disclose subject invention disclosures and all other reports and papers furnished or required to be furnished pursuant to this clause; provided, however, that any such duplication or disclosure by the Government is subject to the confidentiality provision at 35 U.S.C.
-205 and 37 CFR Part 40.
+- (4) Notification of Government rights.
+The Contractor agrees to include, within the specification of any United States patent applications and any patent issuing thereon covering a subject - invention, the following statement, "This invention was made with government support under (identify the contract) awarded by (identify the Federal agency).
+The government has certain rights in the invention." - (5) Invention identification procedures.
+The Contractor shall establish and maintain active and effective procedures to ensure that subject inventions are promptly identified and timely - disclosed and shall submit a written description of such procedures to the Contracting Officer so that the Contracting Officer may evaluate and determine their effectiveness. - (6) Patent filing documentation.
+If the Contractor files a domestic or foreign patent application claiming a subject invention, the Contractor shall promptly submit to Patent Counsel, upon request, the following information and documents: - (i) The filing date, serial number, title, and a copy of the patent application (including an English-language version if filed in a language other than English); - (ii) An executed and approved instrument fully confirmatory of all Government rights in the subject invention; and - (iii) The patent number, issue date, and a copy of any issued patent claiming the subject invention. - (7) Duplication and disclosure of documents.
+The Government may duplicate and disclose subject invention disclosures and all other reports and papers furnished or required to be - furnished pursuant to this clause; provided, however, that any such duplication or disclosure by the Government is subject to the confidentiality provision at 35 U.S.C.
+205 and 37 CFR part 401. - (g) Subcontracts.
+(1) Subcontractor subject inventions.
+The Contractor shall not obtain rights in the subcontractor's subject inventions as part of the consideration for awarding a subcontract. - (2) Inclusion of patent rights clause-non-profit organization or small business firm subcontractors.
+Unless otherwise authorized or directed by the Contracting Officer, the Contractor shall include the patent rights clause at 37 CFR 401.14, suitably modified to identify the parties, in all subcontracts, at any tier, for experimental, developmental, demonstration or research work to be performed by a small business firm or domestic nonprofit organization, except subcontracts which are subject to exceptional circumstances in accordance with 35 U.S.C.

-(g) Subcontracts.

-- (1) Subcontractor subject inventions.
-The Contractor shall not obtain rights in the subcontractor's subject inventions as part of the consideration for awarding a subcontract. - Inclusion of patent rights clause-non-profit organization or small business firm subcontractors.
-Unless otherwise authorized or directed by the Contracting Officer, the Contractor shall include the patent rights clause at 48 CFR 952.227-11, suitably modified to identify the Parties, in all subcontracts, at any tier, for experimental, developmental, demonstration or research work to be performed by a small business firm or domestic nonprofit organization, except subcontracts which are subject to exceptional circumstances in accordance with 35 U.S.C.
 202 and subparagraph (b)(2) of this clause.
-The subcontractor retains all rights provided for the Contractor in the patent rights clause at 48 CFR 952.227-11.
+The subcontractor retains all rights provided for the contractor in the patent rights clause at 37 CFR 401.3(a) and 401.14.
+If the S&E DEC is applicable (see subparagraph (b)(6)(iii) of this clause), paragraph (t) U.S. Competitiveness must be included in the subcontractor's patent clause as paragraph (m) U.S. Competitiveness.

+Additionally, the following item (4) must be added to paragraph (d) of the subcontractor's patent clause "(4) Upon a breach of paragraph (m) U.S. Competitiveness of this clause."